 - Returning or Destruction of Personal Data

 9.2.
-DecisionWise shall notify all third parties supporting its own processing of the Personal Data of the termination of the Data Processing Agreement and shall ensure that all such third parties shall either destroy the Personal Data or return the Personal Data to the Data Controller, at the discretion of the Data Controller.
+DecisionWise shall notify all third parties supporting its own processing of the Personal Data of the termination of the Data Processing Addendum and shall ensure that all such third parties shall either destroy the Personal Data or return the Personal Data to the Data Controller, at the discretion of the Data Controller.

 - Assistance to Data Controller

 10.1.
 DecisionWise shall assist the Data Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Data Controller’s obligation to respond to requests for exercising the data subject’s rights under the EU Data Protection Law.